-The academy trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association dated 17 February 2011 are the primary governing documents of the company.
+The academy trust is a charitable company limited by guarantee and an exempt charity.
+The charitable company's Memorandum and Articles of Association dated 17 February 2011 are the primary governing documents of the academy trust.

 The Directors of Swift Academies and are also the Directors of the charitable company for the purposes of company law.
 The charitable company is known as Swift Academies.
 The terms Trustees and Directors refer to the same body of people.